Start Printed Page 44015

 In addition, your application will not be considered for funding if it does any of the following:

-- Proposes ineligible costs that equal more than 10 percent of the project funds.
+ii.
+Proposes ineligible costs that equal more than 10 percent of the Project Funds.

-If you include funds in your budget that are for ineligible purposes, we will consider the application for funding if the ineligible purposes total 10 percent or less of an applicant's project funds.
-However, if the application is successful, those ineligible costs must be removed from the work plan and budget and replaced with eligible costs before we will make the grant award, or the grant award will be reduced accordingly.
-If we cannot determine the percentage of ineligible costs, the application will not be considered for funding.
+We will consider your application for funding if it includes ineligible costs of 10 percent or less of total Project Funds, if it is determined eligible otherwise.
+However, if your application is successful, those ineligible costs must be removed and replaced with eligible costs before the Agency will make the grant award or the amount of the grant award will be reduced accordingly.
+If we cannot determine the percentage of ineligible costs, your application will not be considered for funding.

 (a) You should not submit your application in more than one format.
 You must choose whether to submit your application in hard copy or electronically.
-Applications submitted in hard copy should be mailed or hand-delivered to the State Office where the project will primarily take place.
+Applications submitted in hard copy should be mailed or hand-delivered to the State Office where the Project will primarily take place.
 You can find State Office contact information at: http://www.rd.usda.gov/contact-us/state-offices.
-To submit an application electronically, you must follow the instructions for this funding announcement at http://www.grants.gov.
-A password is not required to access the Web site.
+To apply electronically, you must follow the instructions for this funding announcement at: http://Start Printed Page 44020www.grants.gov.
+A password is not required to access the website.

 E. Application Review Information

-(b) The Community Needs and Benefits derived from the Project (maximum of 30 points)—We will assess how the Project will benefit the residents in the Delta Region.
-This criterion will be scored based on the documentation in support of the community needs for health services and public health-related facilities and the benefits to people living in Delta Regional derived from the implementation of the proposed Project.
-It should lead clearly to the identification of the Project participant pool and the target population for the Project, and provide convincing links between the Project and the benefits to the community to address its health needs.
-RBS will consider:
+(a) Community Needs and Benefits derived from the Project (maximum of 30 points).
+A panel of USDA employees will assess how the Project will benefit the residents in the Delta Region.
+This criterion will be scored based on the documentation in support of the community needs for health services and public health-related facilities and the benefits to people living in the Delta Region derived from the implementation of the proposed Project.
+It should lead clearly to the identification of the Project participant pool and the target population for the Project and provide convincing links between the Project and the benefits to the community to address its health needs.
+The Agency will consider:

 (1) The extent of the applicant's documentation explaining the health care needs, issues, and challenges facing the service area.
-Include what problems Start Printed Page 62861the residents face and how the Project will benefit the residents in the region.
+Include what problems the residents face and how the Project will benefit the residents in the region.

 (2) The extent to which the applicant is able to show the relationship between the Project's design, outcome, and benefits.